 Suse 8.2 then in Redhat 8.0.
 Suse has a system were the MS Windows C

 drive is displayed on the KDE desktop.
-I shrugged at this massive accomplishment, for I h
+I shrugged at this massive accomplishment, for I have never seen

 the c drive on Linux before.
 Whether this option is in Redhat 9.0, I